LinkedIn Tips: How to Post Quality Content (And Gain Followers Too!)

 Find out which burning questions others in your field may have.
 What are the biggest obstacles they are facing?
 Now, think of solutions.
 Find answers before your readers even know the question.
 Position yourself as an expert consultant, willing to give information away to your readers at no charge.
 Soon, you’ll be viewed as someone with all the answers, and your content will naturally build value and the potential to go viral.

-The worst mistake you can make once you start to build readership on LinkedIn is to disappear.
-You must post good content regularly so that your readers begin to expect to hear from you.
+The worst mistake you can make once you build readership on LinkedIn is to disappear.
+You must post good content regularly so that your readers expect to hear from you.
 In the digital world, “out of sight, out of mind” is a certainty.
-In most cases, it’s fine to publish during working hours—especially if your content is relevant to your “day job.”
+In most cases, it’s fine to publish during working hours—especially if your content applies to your “day job.”
 It’s common for business professionals to use LinkedIn throughout their workday as a prospecting and relationship management tool.
 Make sure your content is there when they log on.
-In addition to creating your own content, comment and like the content of your fellow users.
+Besides creating your own content, comment and like the content of your fellow users.
 Engage other users in conversation and dialogue.
-Not only will you learn from others in your field, but you’ll also build connections with other professionals who will likely reciprocate for the content you publish.
+Not only will you learn from others in your field, but you’ll also build connections with other professionals who will probably reciprocate for the content you publish.

 One of the easiest LinkedIn tips for business writers is to find out who is writing great content and share it.
-You’ll pick up followers naturally from other like-minded readers who are drawn to the topic.
+You’ll pick up followers naturally from other like-minded readers drawn to the topic.
 Include your perspective on the post when you share it.
 There is a delicate balance between curating excellent content and over-sharing, however.
-Make sure you are writing your own content on a regular basis and not just re-posting.
+Make sure you are writing your own content regularly and not just re-posting.
 No matter how great the re-posted writing may be, you don’t want to be seen as someone who can’t come up with his or her own thoughts.
 Write, curate, repeat.

 Even the most compelling content might get overlooked in the sea of posts on LinkedIn.
-Make your content stand out with a relevant, professional image.
-The use of good imagery is one of the most overlooked LinkedIn tips.
+Make your content stand out with a relevant professional image.
+Using good imagery is one of the most overlooked LinkedIn tips.
 It may be the difference between a scroll-by and a share.

 It has never been easier to reach audiences online than now.
 By knowing your readers and subject matter and following these simple LinkedIn tips and tricks, you’ll build a loyal following and share your content with readers worldwide.